-During a quarterly earnings call yesterday, the leader of RenaissanceRe discussed drivers of company’s third straight double-digit operating ROE result, its resilience to inflation and recession risk, and also gave an assessment of vendor catastrophe models.
+During a quarterly earnings call, the leader of RenaissanceRe discussed drivers of company’s third straight double-digit operating ROE result, its resilience to inflation and recession risk, and also gave an assessment of vendor catastrophe models.

 “Our scientists and engineers at RenRe Risk Sciences believe that the commercially available models do not properly reflect climate change as an evolving phenomenon,” said Kevin O’Donnell, president and chief executive officer.

 “For some perils, while vendors may have adjusted their views to reflect recent experience, we believe that they have not robustly captured the physics of climate change.”